kunle123-ui/kunle/Local-Environment.md

 * nodeos - server-side blockchain node component
 * cleos - command line interface to interact with the blockchain
-* walleos - EOS wallet
+* eosiowd - EOS wallet
 * launcher - application for nodes network composing and deployment; [more on launcher](Testnet%3A%20Private#the-launcher-application)

 Manual installation of the dependencies